 Attribute/Directive Description syn_ramstyle Specifies the implementation to use for an inferred RAM.
-You apply syn_ramstyle globally, to a module, or to a RAM instance. syn_reference_clock Specifies a clock frequency other than that implied by the signal on the clock pin of the register. syn_replicate Controls replication. syn_resources Specifies resources used in black boxes. syn_sharing (D) Specifies resource sharing of operators. syn_state_machine (D) Determines if the FSM Compiler extracts a structure as a state machine. syn_tco <n> (D)</n> Defines timing clock to output delay through the black box.
-The n indicates a value between 1 and 10. syn_tpd <n> (D)</n> Specifies timing propagation for combinational delay through the black box.
-The n indicates a value between 1 and 10. syn_tristate (D) Specifies that a black-box pin is a tristate pin. syn_tsu <n> (D)</n> Specifies the timing setup delay for input pins, relative to the clock.
+You apply syn_ramstyle globally, to a module, or to a RAM instance. syn_reference_clock Specifies a clock frequency other than that implied by the signal on the clock pin of the register. syn_replicate Controls replication. syn_resources Specifies resources used in black boxes. syn_sharing (D) Specifies resource sharing of operators. syn_shift_resetphase Allows you to remove the flip-flop on the inactive clock edge, built by the reset recovery logic for an FSM when a single event upset (SEU) fault occurs. syn_state_machine (D) Determines if the FSM Compiler extracts a structure as a state machine. syn_tco< n >(D) Defines timing clock to output delay through the black box.
+The n indicates a value between 1 and 10. syn_tpd< n > (D) Specifies timing propagation for combinational delay through the black box.
+The n indicates a value between 1 and 10. syn_tristate (D) Specifies that a black-box pin is a tristate pin. syn_tsu< n> (D) Specifies the timing setup delay for input pins, relative to the clock.
 The n indicates a value between 1 and 10. translate_off/translate_on (D) Specifies sections of code to exclude from synthesis, such as simulation-specific code.
-(D) indicates directives; all oth ers are attributes.